Amine809/amine_neo4j_movie_query/README.md

   - **Description**: Provides sample queries that can be used with the /query endpoint.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Frontend for Amine Tanit Project
+# Frontend for Amine Neo4j Project

 ## Overview
 The frontend is built using **React** and **Material-UI** to create an interactive user interface that communicates with the backend API.
 It provides a seamless experience to query the Neo4j graph database via RESTful API endpoints, using **Flask** on the backend.